Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Introduction

 \section{Introduction}

-Timely updates are crucial in a large number of applications such as vehicular networks, wireless sensor networks, and UAV navigations.
-To achieve timely updates, we require the destination of the network to receive the freshest information from the remote source as quickly as possible.
-Age of information, or simply age, measures the data freshness and has been widely explored in recent years (e.g., \cite{kaul2012real,yates2015lazy,yates2021age,sun2017update,sun2019sampling,sun2017remote,arafa2020timely,tsai2021jointly,tsai2020age,ornee2019sampling,bedewy2019age,bedewy2021low,pan2021minimizing,pan2021minimizings,tsai2020unifying,zouminimizing,qian2020minimizing,bedewy2019agee,bedewy2019minimizing,sun2018age,klugel2019aoi}).
-Age of information with the function of current time $t$ is defined as $t-U_t$, where $U_t$ is the generation time of the freshest information data.
-In several different queuing systems, the Last-Generated, First-Served (LGFS) policy is shown to achieve age-optimality \cite{bedewy2019agee,bedewy2019minimizing,sun2018age}.
+Timely updates are crucial in many applications such as vehicular networks, wireless sensor networks, and UAV navigations.
+To achieve timely updates, we require the destination to receive fresh information from the remote source as quickly as possible.
+The information freshness is measured by age of information, or simply age, which has been widely explored in recent years (e.g., \cite{bedewy2019agee,bedewy2019minimizing,sun2018age,bedewy2019age,bedewy2021low,pan2021minimizing,zouminimizing,qian2020minimizing,yates2021age,sun2017remote,ornee2019sampling,tsai2020unifying,huang2020real,yates2015lazy,sun2017update,sun2019sampling,tsai2020age,tsai2021jointly,arafa2020timely,klugel2019aoi,pan2021minimizings,kaul2012real}).
+Age of information with the function of current time $t$ is defined as $\Delta_t = t-U_t$, where $U_t$ is the generation time of the freshest information data.
+In several different queueing systems, the Last-Generated, First-Served (LGFS) policy is shown to achieve age-optimality \cite{bedewy2019agee,bedewy2019minimizing,sun2018age}.
 Scheduling policies in various wireless networks are studied to minimize age \cite{bedewy2019age,bedewy2021low,pan2021minimizing,zouminimizing,qian2020minimizing}.
-A literature review of the recent studies in age of information is provided in \cite{yates2021age}.
+A literature review of recent works in age of information is provided in \cite{yates2021age}.